More of the hard facts

 Flying

 My interest for aviation was spawned in the early 80's when I found a friend who built and painted really nice plastic models of WWII aircraft.
 I wanted to learn how to do the same and bought a model of the Westland Scout helicopter.
 Off course this lead on to wanting to know more and my mother gave me Bill Gunston's excellent book "Modern Fighters & Attack Aircraft" for X-mas.
-I visited airshows, found the local airfields and flying clubs and now I have a private pilot's license since 1989 and have amassed some 900 flying hours on types such as Piper PA-28, Cessna/Reims C-152 and Saab MFI-15-200A Safari.
-I have also pursued a career as commercial pilot but with some medical, other problems and bad luck, I have not followed through all the way on that path, yet...
+I visited airshows, found the local airfields and flying clubs and now I have a private pilot's license since 1989 and have amassed some 1 000+ flying hours on types such as Piper PA-28, Cessna/Reims C-152 and Saab MFI-15-200A Safari.
+I have also pursued a career as commercial pilot back in the early 90's but with no jobs to be found I didn't followed through.
+In 2010 I realized that if I was ever going to be a commercial pilot I needed to finalize my training and I attended a distance training for the ATPL theory at Scandinavian Aviation Academy in Västerås and then flew att Kungsair in Norrköping.
+Got my CPL with frozen ATPL, ME/p, IR and MCC and applied for some jobs.
+When I learned about 21y.o's graduating top-of-their-class and sending in 300+ applications and not even getting a interview I concluded that a 40+ in not-so-great-shape would never get work so I returned most of my licenses and currently only hold a PPL w/ NQ again.
+In 2021 I stopped flying as an indirect consequence of getting a type 2 diabetes diagnose, COVID pandemic made it hard to see my AME and after contemplating for some time I reached the decision that I had lost the spark long before that point and it was time to at least take a hiatus from flying.
+Yet a painful decision, but life goes on.

 Music

-When I was young I listened only to "Svensktoppen" which is only traditional, native Swedish music but then slided into ABBA and The Beatles and along into general pop and hitlist music.
-80's is the favourite, between 1984-1988 the best music ever was made! :)
+When I was young I listened only to "Svensktoppen" which is only traditional, domestic Swedish music but then slided into ABBA and The Beatles and along into general pop and hitlist music.
+80's is the favourite, between like 1983-1989 the best music ever was made! :)

-Nowdays I'm mainly into mp3:s but I do still buy albums of artists like Jean-Michel Jarre, Enya, Dire Straits, Yello, Eva Dahlgren, Pet Shop Boys, Madonna, S.P.O.C.K and Björk.
+Nowdays I'm mainly into Spotify but I no longer buy any hard-copy albums.
 My taste is still with mainstream dance music but also a lot of other more obscure stuff... and...
-I enjoy it through good Hi-Fi hardware (Linn, Mission) and at some volume :)
+I enjoy it through good Hi-Fi hardware and at some volume :)

 Some of my favorite tunes, don't try to change station if I'm listening!